ketut-garjita/dezoomcamp2024-project1/README.md

 ## Project Architecture

 Kaggle dataset is downloaded into the Google VM, then ingested to Google Cloud Storage Buecket as Data Lake.
 Next, the data will be stored in BigQuery as a Data Warehouse.
 All data flows are executed using the Mage-ai workflow orchestration tool.
-A Spark job is run on the data stored in the Google Storage Buecket or in BigQuery.
+A Spark job is run on the data stored in the Google Storage Bucket or in BigQuery.
 The results are written to a dafaframe and/or table in Postgres.
 A dashboard is created from the Looker Studio.

 The end-to-end data pipeline includes the below steps:
-- Kaggle dataset is downloaded into the Google VM
+- Kaggle dataset is downloaded into the Google VM.
-- The downloaded CSV files (raw) are then uploaded to a folder in Google Cloud bucket (parquet) as Data Like
+- The downloaded CSV files (raw) are then uploaded to a folder in Google Cloud bucket (parquet) as Data Like.
-- Next, the data will be stored in BigQuery as a Data Warehouse
+- Next, the data will be stored in BigQuery with format and values same as the GCP bucket files.
-- A new table is created from this original table with correct data types as well as partitioned by Month and Clustered by type of event for optimised performance
+- Last new tables are created from those original tables by using Spark SQL with correct data types as well as partitioned by Month and Clustered for optimised performance.
+These tables would be Data Warehouse tables.
 - Spin up a dataproc clusters (master and worker) and execute the pyspark jobs for procusts analys purposes
 - Configure Google Looker Studio to power dashboards from BigQuery Data Warehouse tables